p1kxchuuu/Rock-Paper-Scissors/README.md

 Please use capitals when answering prompts.

-Credits to [TheFlatTenorSax](https://github.com/TheFlatTenorSax) for help with scoring layout.
+Credits to [TheFlatTenorSax](https://github.com/TheFlatTenorSax) for help with the scoring layout.